simast/il2mg/README.md

 When working with non-GUI related code it is more practical to use the command-line interface - as this allows you to use *seed* parameter which can be used to re-create exact same mission and easily test your changed code.

-> Use `--help` command-line parameter to see a list of supported options.
+Use `--help` command-line parameter to see a list of supported options.

+## Contributing

+Please refer to the [Wiki](https://github.com/simast/il2mg/wiki) pages for some additional information on existing project architecture.

 ## License